rdwilliamson77/williamson-kitchen-gpt/README.md

 A personal, structured, and conversational cooking memoir.

 This repo contains:
-- 100+ family recipes in YAML format
+- Hundreds of family recipes in YAML format
 - Personal stories, techniques, voice notes, and images
 - A metadata system for GPT interaction and family legacy